pytroll/fogpy/doc/source/quickstart.rst

 .. image:: ./fogpy_docu_example_6.png

-Creating a FLS product with fogpy
+Get hands-on fogpy at daytime
 =================================

 After we imported all required metadata we can continue with a fogpy composite.